Student Services and Student Life

 - Veterans Success Center

-The Admissions and Records Office, located on the first floor of the Student Services Building, is the gateway to Citrus College.
-The office processes applications, registrations and grades.
+The Admissions and Records Program, located on the first floor of the Student Services Building, is the gateway to Citrus College.
+The program processes academic petitions, applications for admission, graduation/certificate applications, grades, registration, residency, transcripts and enrollment verifications.

 Competitive Athletics Eligibility

-All athletes prior to their first season of competition at Citrus College must have official high school and college transcripts on file in the Admissions and Records Office to receive final eligibility certification.
+All student-athletes prior to their first season of competition at Citrus College must have official high school and college transcripts on file in the Admissions and Records Office to receive final eligibility certification.
 The California Community College Athletic Association governs Citrus College’s athletic eligibility rules.
-To be eligible, a student athlete must:
+To be eligible, a student-athlete must:

 - Enroll in a minimum of 12 units during participation in a sport.
 Nine of these units must be in academic courses.
 Class attendance is required.